Jay-Gokani/exodia/README.md

 ### Project exodia
-I aim to showcase my DevOps skills through using multiple tools within this project!
+In this repo, I am currently completing numerous challenges to practice using a variety of DevOps tools!